-Under this scenario, the sale of electricity is a source of income to the project.
+Under this scenario, the sale of electricity is a source of income to the project, which is expected to be operational from 2015 on.
 In order to analyze if this receipt is financially attractive, a benchmark comparison was undertaken, based on the project's IRR.